 Pete is a geomorphologist who studies the processes of water, ice, and sediment movement on the earth's surface, the clues to these processes preserved in the landscape, and the impacts these processes have on people and infrastructure.
 Originally trained in geology, he spent many spring and summer field seasons studying glaciers in the arctic.
 Since joining NREM, Pete's interest has shifted toward the modification of postglacial landscapes by streams and the roles that geology, hydrology and land use play.
 Check out his Applied Geomorphology lab website to see the latest research news.

-Pete teaches various courses in NREM and Environmental Science at ISU, including a quantitative problem solving course, a natural resource controversies course, and a graduate level course in erosion and sediment transport.
-Scroll down for more information or resources related to these courses.
+Pete teaches various courses in NREM and Environmental Science at ISU, including a quantitative problem solving course, a natural resource controversies course, and upper level courses in stream restoration and erosion and sediment transport.